encrypt.day lets you encrypt data until a future date.

 Privacy

-This service doesn’t collect your personal information, nor does it use cookies or other methods of tracking individual people’s activity.
-I don’t sell or share information about you with any company.
+This service does not use cookies or other methods of tracking individual people’s activity.
+I don’t sell or share information about you with anyone.

-The infrastructure providers DigitalOcean and CloudFlare may log your IP address and encryption key timestamps because your device communicates with the service through their networks.
-They might use cookies for security purposes.
+However, the service uses the infrastructure providers DigitalOcean and CloudFlare, who might log your IP address and encryption key timestamps because your device communicates with the service through their networks.
+They might also use cookies for security purposes.
 You can read their privacy policies to learn how they use your information.

 Trivia

 Why is this website encrypt.day instead of encrypt.date?
-Some content filters are pre-configured to block any website that ends with .date, so I felt it would be more reliable to use encrypt.day as the brand for this website.
+Some content filters will block any website that ends with .date, so I thought it’d be more reliable to use .day.
 You can still go to encrypt.date and it’ll redirect here.

-How is this website related to the age open source project?
+Is this website related to the age open source project?
 This website uses code from the age project, but they are otherwise separate and maintained by different people.
-The latter happens to be named “age,” but it doesn’t have anything to do with the “age” of the encrypted text.
+The latter happens to be named “age,” but the name doesn’t refer to the “age” of the encrypted text.
 In fact, the author of the tool pronounces it “ah-ghe,” not like the English word “age.”